imguolao/monaco-vue/packages/editor/README.md

 const app = createApp(App)
 app.use(VueMonacoEditorPlugin, {
   paths: {
-    // The recommended CDN config
+    // You can change the CDN config to load other versions
     vs: 'https://cdn.jsdelivr.net/npm/monaco-editor@0.43.0/min/vs'
   },
 })